-- 1. Improve public education efforts with scientific information on issues surrounding wheat, agriculture, food, and nutrition. - 2.
-Develop multi-media material for website and social media. - 3.
-Continue to expand social media/communications programs for growers and the urban public.
+- 1. Support improvements in public education efforts with scientific information on issues surrounding wheat, agriculture, food, and nutrition. - 2.
+Support development of multi-media material for website and social media, as well as expanded social media/communications programs for growers and the urban public.